PrathamMittal1/Link-Extractor/README.md

 To generate previews

 •	One way is to pass the URL to the LLM and ask the LLM to summarize the content of webpage briefly. <br/>
-•	Another way is to Web crawl to extract the natural language from the URL html (by paragraphs <p>).
+•	Another way is to Web crawl to extract the natural language from the URL html (by paragraphs).
 Execute the summarize class algorithm (implemented using NLTK) on the extracted sentences. <br/>

 ## Benefits and Usage